 Jondavid Pollock, MD, PhD

 Long-term side effects may also occur.
 The chemotherapy drug adriamycin has been associated with damage to the heart muscle.
-Some very rare cases of leukemia may also result from treatment with chemotherapy drugs.
+Rarely, leukemia may also result from treatment with chemotherapy drugs.
+Share any concerns about the long-term effects of chemotherapy with your doctor.

 Cervical cancer.
 EBSCO DynaMed website.
 Available at: